james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 Due to the ease of use, I used to flash it back to normal time and time again - to repeatedly set it up.
 But I saw lots of projects setting up retro gaming consoles, pi robots, hue lighting automation.
 I never got that far, but never forgot about the trusty Pi!

 These devices are a great learning tool at any stage of your development!
 It opens up loads of possibilities to learn all about computing in an accessible way.
-There's a shed load of support available online in the form of the [Raspberry Pi Foundation website](https://www.raspberrypi.org/), the [Raspberry Pi Forums](https://forums.raspberrypi.com/), and generally all over the internet.
+There's a shed load of support available online.
+The [Raspberry Pi Foundation website](https://www.raspberrypi.org/), the [Raspberry Pi Forums](https://forums.raspberrypi.com/), and generally all over the internet.

 ## My Own Raspberry Pi Cluster

 At Sky Betting & Gaming, in the technology space we are a big Kubernetes house.
-Lots of our infrastructure runs on Kubernetes, and we've got lots of automation around it to enable all our squads to utilize it.
+Lots of our infrastructure runs on Kubernetes.
+We've got lots of automation around it to enable all our squads to utilize it.

 Now Kubernetes isn't particularly lightweight, or so I thought before I discovered [K3s](https://k3s.io)